brightcove/bc-ssdlc/Coding Practice/AuthZ-AuthN-Guidelines.md

 To better improve verification of accounts, you can:

 1. Require a manual action to enable the account
-    1. This is typiaclly done via a tokenized URL sent to the email associated with the account.
+    1. This is typically done via a tokenized URL sent to the email associated with the account.
 But you can also utilize SMS, or even snail mail as well
 2. Implement a robust internally-available method for blocking specific emails/phone numbers/whatever is being used as a canonical user identifier
     1. For example, a security or operations engineer can use a CLI tool to update a WAF that blocks any signups from `*@fakeemail.ru`
 3. Add machine learning models to help detect fake accounts during or after creation